What Is SMS? The Complete Guide to Short Message Service

 As you can see, SMS went from being used by just a handful of the US population to nearly everyone.

-Texting is now the norm and the preferred means of communication for many people.
+Texting is now the norm and the preferred means of communication for all ages.

 SMS is not just used for every day communication.
 It’s a powerful marketing channel, too, as I’ll discuss later on.